Code-Institute-Submissions/valerieniloinsigh31-Project-1-Drama-Classes_NovResub/README.md

 I considered the Hick-Hyman Law, that if the user is presented with too many options, it will take them longer to reach a decision so I tried to keep the message clear and uniform so that the user would be enticed to join 'Pure Drama'

-Navigation-how do you find

-browse, filters, search, pagination controls

-progressive disclosure-progress bars

-I inserted representational icons using icons from fontawesome
+I inserted representational icons using icons from fontawesome.

-I ensured consistency across the tabs
+I ensured consistency across the tabs.

-Per the tutorials, good information design should be invisible
+Per the tutorials, good information design should be invisible, only bas design is noticeable.

-Easy to navigate, relevant information, good information design

-Per the tutorials, too much information is worse then no information so I tried to keep all of the informaiton conveyed as concise as possible

-The context and order matter and there is a hierarchy of importance
+I tried to make the website easy to navigate, with relevant, different information on each making for good information design.
+Per the tutorials, too much information is worse then no information so I tried to keep all of the informaiton conveyed as concise as possible.
+The context and order matter and there is a hierarchy of importance.

 The website is categorical when the information is similar, divided into sections, articles and paragraphs accordingly and colour coorindated